grnydawn/AccelInterfaces.jl/README.md

 @assert z == answer
 ```

-"kernel_text" string variable contains a Fortran DO loop that actually calculates the vector sum.
+"kernel_text" variable contains a Fortran DO loop that actually calculates the vector sum.
 There are two versions of DO loop: Fortran and Fortran_OpenAcc.
 User can select one of them using "framework" clause of "@jaccel" Jai directive explained below.

 "@jaccel" creates a Jai acceleration context.
 To identify the context, here we uses the literal name of "myaccel". "framework" clause specifies the kind of acceleration(fortran in this example).
-With compile clause, user can provides Jai with the actual compiler command line for generating a shared library.
+With compile clause, user can provides Jai with the actual compiler command line to generate a shared library.
 The command line should include compiler and all compiler flags except "-o" flag with the name of output file and the path to a input source file.

 "@jkernel" creates a Jai kernel context.
 To identify the kernel context, here we uses the literal name of "mykernel".
 The last clause is the kernel program written in Fortran or C/C++.
 Uesr can provide Jai with the kernel program in Julia string or external file path.